10 ways to keep cool in pregnancy

 These patches appear even darker after sun exposure, as they tan more deeply than paler skin."
 Nina's advice is to protect your skin from strong sunlight with clothing and a wide-brimmed hat, seek the shade where possible and use a sunscreen with SPF30 or more and at least 4 UVA stars, which will be indicated on the label.

-10. Be aware of BBQ food safety
+And don't forget - be aware of BBQ food safety

 Summer is barbecue season, and the menu typically consists of burnt offerings, still raw to the middle!
 To avoid food poisoning use commercially frozen barbecue foods, as the freezing process kills the toxoplasmosis parasite.